Nyhavn 11: Carøe and Richter

+Carøe and Richter

+The building was home to 22 residents at the 1880 census.
+Eduard Julius Richter (1813-1892), a businessman, resided on the first floor with his wife Engelke (Angelique) Charlotte (née Krebs, 1811-1882) and two maids.
+Johan Frederic Carøe, another businessman (grosserer), resided on the second and part of the third floor with four of his children (aged 18 to 26), a housekeeper, a servant and three maids.
+Urikke Mathilde Nolleroth, a woman with means, resided on the rest of the third floor.
+Georgine Conradine, a laundry woman, resided in the garret.
+Peter Olsen, a workman, resided on the second floor of the side wing with his wife Maren Olsen and their five-year-old son.
+Peter Jørgensen, another workman, resided on the third floor of the side wing with his wife Stine Marie Jørgensen and their two-year-old daughter.

+Eduard Julius Richter had established his own trading firm in 1952.
+His sons Carl Christian Richter (1847-1826) and Adam Christian Richter became partners in 1888.
+They continued the operations after the father's death.
+The company was later moved to Nyhavn 53.

 20th century

 The lamp manufacturer Louis Poulsen was based in the building from 1908 to 2005.
 The building was listed by the Danish Heritage Agency in the Danish national registry of protected buildings in 1932.

-The actor Poul Reumert, was for many years a nong the residents of the building..
+The actor Poul Reumert, was for many years among the residents of the building.
 He grew up at Nyhavn 63.

 Building

 The building is four storeys tall and five bays wide.
 It has a red tile roof with four dormers.
 Above the gate is a figure of a sugar-baker holding a sugarloaf in one hand and a sugar tin in the other.
 The figure dates from Römer's sugar refinery.
 It served as a means of identifications at a time when house numbers had not yet been introduced.
 Many other houses along the Nyhavn quay feature similar signs.